 Conclusion

-In this, it is close to the philosophy of bushcraft, except that ultralight backpacking is lived in a nomadic way by constantly changing its place of rest.
+In essence, ultralight backpacking shares similarities with the philosophy of bushcraft.
+However, it diverges in practice as ultralight backpacking is embraced in a nomadic fashion, which involves a continual change in the place of rest.
 By moving more simply, you will live a unique experience that will lead you to meet yourself.

 Ready to try ultralight backpacking?